Common Information

 ROS2 Message, requiring CMake reference to aimrt::interface::aimrt_module_ros2_interface;

-Generally, specific protocol types are needed in Channel or RPC functionalities.
-For specific usage methods (including code generation, interface usage, etc.), please refer to the documentation chapters on Channel or RPC functionalities.
+Specific protocol types are generally needed in Channel or RPC functions.
+For specific usage methods (including code generation, interface usage, etc.), please refer to the documentation chapters for Channel or RPC functions.